swiftlang/swift-org-website/_posts/2024-01-25-summer-of-code-2023-summary.md

 * Mentee: [Ziyang Huang](https://github.com/StevenWong12)
 * Mentor: [Alex Hoppen](https://github.com/ahoppen)

-The project improved performance of SwiftParser in editor contexts like syntax highlighting where minor edits are applied to the file, by incrementally parsing the source files and re-using parts of the syntax tree that remain unchanged.
-At the same time it made sure that it did not incur too much performance loss when incremental parsing is not used, for example in the context of the compiler.
+The project improved the performance of SwiftParser in editor contexts like syntax highlighting where minor edits are applied to the file, by incrementally parsing the source files and re-using parts of the syntax tree that remain unchanged.
+At the same time, performance loss during normal parsing, for example in the context of the compiler, was kept to a minimum.

-The most challenging part of this project is that we need to make sure we parse the source files correctly.
+The most challenging part of this project was to make sure we parse the source files correctly.
 Considering the code snippet below:

 ```swift
 foo() {}